-Located in the 2288 acre tract known in the 1880’s as the Douglas mill tract, Arcadia Lakes was first agricultural land that was composed of lakes with towering pine trees.
+Located in the 2,288-acre tract known in the 1880’s as the Douglas mill tract, Arcadia Lakes was first agricultural land that was composed of lakes with towering pine trees.
 Seeking to avoid the hustle of the metropolitan areas of Columbia, a few adventurous families moved to the country during the early 1900’s primarily settling on multi-acre tracts.
-Early residents include the Cary, Sample, Harper, Hoile, Taylor, Proctor, Burnside, Dent, Carns, Zander, Kaminer, Sloan, Condor, and curry families, among others.
+Early residents include the Cary, Sample, Harper, Hoile, Taylor, Proctor, Burnside, Dent, Carns, Zander, Kaminer, Sloan, Condor, and Curry families, among others.

 Eventually, additional roads were constructed and widened, sub-divisions developed, and new residents moved into the areas.
 The rural area was undergoing a historic metamorphosis into a suburban community.
-As the City of Columbia annexed nearby property into her borders, neighborhood gatherings featured heated deviates on the benefits and the pitfalls of joining the Capital City.
+As the City of Columbia annexed nearby property into her borders, neighborhood gatherings featured heated debates on the merits of joining the Capital City.
 Avoiding municipal taxes was major consideration for the opponents of annexation.
-Initiating its own municipality–one, which catered to the unique features of the section, became a serious consideration.
-A petition filed on the ninth of October, 1959 by Commissioners L.W.
-Conder, L. E. Atwater, Jr., and Clyde Dent plus seven other freehold electors in the area, and a following special election October 30, 1959 heralds the origins of the actual Town of Arcadia Lakes.
+Establishing a new municipality–one, which catered to the unique features of the section, became a serious possibility.
+A petition filed on the ninth of October 1959 by Commissioners L.W.
+Conder, L. E. Atwater, Jr., and Clyde Dent plus seven other electors in the area, and a following special election on October 30, 1959 saw the start of the Town of Arcadia Lakes.

 During the mid-1960’s, Arcadia Lakes, devised a zoning map, which includes two residential areas and one light commercial section.
 The map was amended later to allow Planned unit Developments, such as the Commons, on large undeveloped tracts.

-The Arcadia Lakes Time Capsule originally planted at the October 6, 1991 Annual Picnic behind the Tree of Life Congregation is being kept by the First Citizens Bank in a Safety Deposit Box at the North Main Branch.
+The Arcadia Lakes Time Capsule originally planted at the October 6, 1991 picnic behind the Tree of Life Congregation is being kept by the First Citizens Bank in a Safety Deposit Box at the North Main Branch.
 The Town Council appreciates the generous donation of First Citizens to Arcadia Lakes.
 This Time Capsule is to be unsealed on October 6, 2041 by the Town Council of Arcadia Lakes.